artemkv/artemkv.github.io/generative.md

 - Train by maximizing the likelihood (and minimizing KL divergence between the distribution you produce and distribution of data)
 - **GANs**: 2 player minimax game between generator and discriminator.
 Train by stochastic gradient ascent/descent
 - **Energy based models**: turn any function into probability distribution by normalizing by the total volume; don't need to normalize if all you want is to compare
+- **Score based models**: replace distribution with score (field of gradients on the distribution), optimize by Fisher divergence instead of maximizing the likelihood

 ## Intro